wtchg-kwiatkowski/observatory-web/QAFs-milestone1.md

   - [x] Click on the `geographic-map zoom buttons` to zoom in and out
   - [x] If you have a `pointer` and a `scroll-wheel`, scroll up and down while hovering over the `geographic-map` to zoom in and out
   - [x] See the `all antimalarial-drugs geographic-site marker`
-  - [ ] See the `all antimalarial-drugs geographic-site marker legend` [Issue #302](https://github.com/wtchg-kwiatkowski/observatory-web/issues/302)
+  - [x] See the `all antimalarial-drugs geographic-site marker legend`
 - [x] See the `antimalarial-drug resistance by geographic-site barchart`
   - [x] See the `antimalarial-drug resistance by geographic-site barchart introduction`
-  - [x] See the `antimalarial-drug resistance by geographic-site barchart total counts explanation` [Issue #297](https://github.com/wtchg-kwiatkowski/observatory-web/issues/297)
+  - [x] See the `antimalarial-drug resistance by geographic-site barchart total counts explanation`
   - [x] See a `barchart bar` for every `antimalarial-drug`
   - For each `antimalarial-drug`:
     - [x] See the `predicted proportion of antimalarial-drug-resistance` for the `geographic-site`, expressed as: